-The Hida beef bao was so memorable.
+The Hida beef bun was so memorable.
 My daughter is a ‘purist”, she requested for the non-spicy to better gauge the original taste of the fillings.

 Some Ichii Itto-bori wooden carvings to bring home?
 Ichii carvings are made only from wood of ichii (Japanese yew), the prefectural tree of Gifu.

-A Takoyaki stall always attracts a good flow of business.
+A Takoyaki stall always attracts a good flow of customers.
 Small eats and those that can be taken away are the most appealing to tourists.

 The drive from Takayama to Osaka was smooth but the only grouse i have was the very expensive toll fees.
 From exit toll fee at Osaka it was 6930¥ (S$87), a short few kilometres drive to another toll gate came to 540¥(S$6.80) and then another 1320¥ (S$16.50), for a short drive into Osaka centre.
 The fee from Kyoto to Shirakawago was 6720¥ (S$84).
 But at least we get to enjoy the lovely sunset as we drove into Osaka.